 Messina Regional Museum

-North of the Piazza della Libertà stands an important Regional Museum, divided into 14 rooms with each of them is devoted to a significant painter: among them are remarkable works by Antonello da Messina (the Polyptych of San Gregorio, Room IV) and works by Caravaggio (the Adoration of the Shepherds, and The Resurrection of Lazarus, Room X).
+North of the Piazza della Libertà there is an important Regional Museum, divided into 14 rooms with each of them devoted to a significant painter: among them are remarkable works by Antonello da Messina (the Polyptych of San Gregorio) and works by Caravaggio (the Adoration of the Shepherds, and The Resurrection of Lazarus, Room X).

-Particularly interesting is also room V, where there are works by Girolamo Alibrandi and others of the 16th century.
-These include the remains of the Presentation in the Temple by Alibrandi.
-In the hall VIII you can admire the work by Alessandro Allori (1535-1607).
+In Room V there are works by Girolamo Alibrandi and others of the 16th century including the remains of the Presentation in the Temple by Alibrandi andin hall VIII you can admire the work by Alessandro Allori (1535-1607).

 Across the harbour a promontory sweeps round and you can visit what remains of the old citadelle.
-Continue to the tip and there is the Fort of San Salvatore and an octagonal column with a statue of the Madonna della Lettera.
+Continue to the tip to see the Fort of San Salvatore and an octagonal column with a statue of the Madonna della Lettera.
+The port is an industrial port rather than a leisure port, but it is interesting to see the cruise ships: there were two of these towering above the town when we visited!

 Places to visit near Messina

-For nature lovers, as well as the cultural and artistic heritage Messina provides a destination of considerable interest.
-From the city you can easily reach the Peloritani Mounts, surrounded with green woods and dotted with old farmhouses and small villages (Basicò, Tripi, Mazzarà, San Andrea and others).
+From Messina you can easily reach the Peloritani Mounts, surrounded with green woods and dotted with old farmhouses and small villages (Basicò, Tripi, Mazzarà, San Andrea and others).

 Take the scenic road along the coast north-east of Messina to the pretty village of Torre di Faro.
 The road passes some lovely villas and gardens and two salt water lagoons.